-Free thanksgiving dinner meal plan including traditional dishes, gourmet sides, and dessert ideas (like Slab Apple Pie).
+Free Thanksgiving dinner meal plan including traditional dishes, gourmet sides, and dessert ideas (like apple slab pie).
 Save time and money with this ready-to-go food menu and shopping list.

 Do you usually have the same thing for Thanksgiving dinner every year?

 I always did growing up, and I still plan on doing that now… but if we always eat the same thing, then why do I always wonder what to make for dinner?!

 I think it’s because we’re looking for something new, something fresh, a slight twist on the things we love most.